 The MV Malaspina is named after the Malaspina Glacier, located in Wrangell-St. Elias National Park & Preserve, the largest piedmont glacier in the world.
-The vessel was designed by Phillip F. Spaulding and Associates of Seattle, Washington and constructed at the Puget Sound Bridge & Dry Dock in Seattle in 1963.
-The MV Malaspina was one of three sister ships that made up the original AMHS fleet.
+The vessel was designed by Phillip F. Spaulding and Associates of Seattle, Washington and constructed at the Puget Sound Bridge & Dry Dock in Seattle.
+The MV Malaspina was one of three sister ships that made up the original AMHS fleet in 1963.
 After nine years in operation, the ship underwent lengthening and renovation at the Willamette Iron and Steel Company in Portland, Oregon.

-MV Malaspina is 408 feet long and 74 feet wide, with a domestic gross tonnage of 2,928 and a service speed of 16.5 knots.
+Today, the vessel is 408 feet long and 74 feet wide, with a domestic gross tonnage of 2,928 and a service speed of 16.5 knots.

 The MV Malaspina is designed to carry 450 passengers and has a vehicle capacity of 1,675 linear feet, which is equal to approximately 83 twenty-foot vehicles.
 There are 45 four-berth and 26 two-berth cabins, as well as 1 wheelchair-accessible cabin.
-View our Vessel Information Table for more statistical information.
+The vessel is also equipped with observation lounges, a heated solarium, a cafeteria-style restaurant, a movie lounge, showers, coin-operated lockers, microwaves, writing and quiet lounges, and a child's play area in additional to cabins.
+Click on the image to start a slideshow of all deck plans on the MV Malaspina or view our Vessel Information Table for more statistical information.